-If you ask internal auditors why they write audit reports, some might answer that it's to communicate an engagement's objectives, scope, and results.
+If you ask internal auditors why they write internal audit reports, some might answer that it's to communicate an engagement's objectives, scope, and results.
 Others might offer that it's to describe what the auditors found and to make recommendations for improvement.
 But the ultimate objective of internal audit reporting is not to describe what we found or to make recommendations for improvement.
-It is to persuade readers to take action.
+It should be to persuade readers to take action.

 Impact is imperative, but not all internal auditors realize the difference that writing style can make to ensure corrective action is complete and timely.
 The content of a report informs readers, but I would argue that writing style is what motivates.
 For example, when the U.S. Army tested two versions of a business message asking readers to perform a specific task, those who received a well-written, "high impact" letter were twice as likely to comply with the memo on the day they received it.